In 2015, the Pittsburgh Passion lost their longtime team physician when Tanya Hagen, MD, died unexpectedly at age 45.

-As team physician for the Passion, Dr. van Eck sees a lot of ACL injuries, which is the same as what she would expect to see from the male football players she treats, but there are more emotional aspects to the injuries of female professional athletes, she says.
+Our team physicians for the Passion see a lot of ACL injuries, just as they would expect to see from male football players.
+But there are more emotional aspects to the injuries of female professional athletes.

-“As a physician, it requires me to use more empathy in dealing with their injuries because most of them hold daytime jobs and have families in addition to their positions on the team,” she says.
-“You also have to consider hormonal changes that potentially put female players at higher risk of injuries and other issues like dehydration.”
+Many of the players hold daytime jobs and have families in addition to their positions on the team.
+For female athletes, it’s also extremely important to consider hormonal changes, which potentially put them at higher risk of injury, and issues related to dehydration.

-As team physician, Dr. van Eck attends local practices, scrimmages and games—traveling to away games at her own expense—to give the team a consistent medical presence and perspective on all on-field player injury decisions.
-“I’m passionate about the job and the patients,” she says.
-“I’m trying to honor Dr. Hagen’s legacy.”
+The team physician attends local practices, scrimmages, and games.
+They travel to away games at their own expense.
+Being there gives the team a consistent medical presence and perspective on all on-field player injury decisions.

 Never Miss a Beat!